avnet-iotconnect/iotc-freertos-stm32-u5/docs/QUICKSTART.md

 Configuration saved to NVM.
 ```

-### Importing CA keys
+### Importing CA certificate
-#### Import the Amazon Root CA Certificate

-Use the `pki import cert root_ca_cert` command to import the Amazon Root CA Certificate.
+Use the `pki import cert root_ca_cert` command to import the appropriate CA certificate for AWS or Azure

+#### Obtaining the CA Certificate for AWS

-For this demo, we recommend you use the ["Starfield Services Root Certificate Authority - G2](https://www.amazontrust.com/repository/SFSRootCAG2.pem) Root CA Certificate which has signed all four available Amazon Trust Services Root CA certificates.
+We recommend you use the ["Starfield Services Root Certificate Authority - G2](https://www.amazontrust.com/repository/SFSRootCAG2.pem) Root CA Certificate which has signed all four available Amazon Trust Services Root CA certificates.

 Copy/Paste the contents of [SFSRootCAG2.pem](https://www.amazontrust.com/repository/SFSRootCAG2.pem)
 into your serial terminal after issuing the ```pki import cert``` command.

+Use the `pki import cert root_ca_cert` command to import the Amazon Root CA Certificate for AWS

+#### Obtaining the CA Certificate for Azure

+FWe recommend you use the ["DigiCert Global Root G2"](https://cacerts.digicert.com/DigiCertGlobalRootG2.crt.pem) Root CA Certificate.

+Copy/Paste the contents of [DigiCertGlobalRootG2.crt.pem](https://cacerts.digicert.com/DigiCertGlobalRootG2.crt.pem)
+into your serial terminal after issuing the ```pki import cert``` command.

+Use the `pki import cert root_ca_cert` command to import the Amazon Root CA Certificate for AWS

+or the DigiCert Global Root G2 for Azure.

+#### Import CA Certificate

 ```
 > pki import cert root_ca_cert